 While we have covered shop exclusives, in recent times we have moved our focus to wider distribution releases.
 Quite frankly, we have found shop exclusives an extremely difficult segment to cover.
-At the same time, it’s a segment we very much want to over.
+At the same time, it’s a segment we very much want to still cover.
 That being said, we have adjusted our policies on how we are covering this – and what makes the most business sense for Cigar Coop.
-Rather than over-engineer a process for covering this, we have implemented three simple rules.
+Rather than over-engineer a process for covering this, we have implemented these simple rules.

 - Retailer/Manufacturer Commitment We ask for commitment by both the manufacturer and retailer to have a vested interest in the article.
 Too many times we have seen the commitment one-sided toward either the retailer or toward the manufacturer.
 In some cases, neither party gives a commitment!
 If during the press collection process, we feel either party does not have a commitment to the article, or if either party in the past has not shown commitment to media coverage of a shop exclusive, we will decline the story.
 Our expectation is the retailer or manufacturer will promote our article on social media.
 If there is a history of articles not being shared, Cigar Coop may decline covering future shop exclusives.

-Note: A shop exclusive is a cigar that is exclusively distributed to a single retailer.
+- A shop exclusive is a cigar that is exclusively distributed to a single retailer.
 A retailer may have multiple stores, but is still considered a “single” business.
 The cigar must be branded with a nationally recognized cigar brand name.

 - Cigar of the Month Club or subscription-based exclusives are also considered Shop Exclusives and subject to the same rules for coverage.

 - Announcing branded retail lounges, lounge cigars, or event cigars must comply with rules #1 and #2.

 - Exclusive samplers also fall under the guidelines specified above.